Global Rental Token Reaches Market Cap of $555,573.82 (GRT)

-Global Rental Token (CURRENCY:GRT) traded 98.3% higher against the US dollar during the one day period ending at 18:00 PM Eastern on October 10th.
-Global Rental Token has a total market cap of $555,573.82 and $66.00 worth of Global Rental Token was traded on exchanges in the last day.
-One Global Rental Token coin can now be bought for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-During the last seven days, Global Rental Token has traded up 21.4% against the US dollar.
+Global Rental Token (CURRENCY:GRT) traded 98.3% higher against the dollar during the twenty-four hour period ending at 7:00 AM Eastern on October 16th.
+Global Rental Token has a total market cap of $555,573.82 and approximately $66.00 worth of Global Rental Token was traded on exchanges in the last 24 hours.
+In the last week, Global Rental Token has traded up 21.4% against the dollar.
+One Global Rental Token coin can currently be purchased for approximately $0.0000 or 0.00000000 BTC on major exchanges.

 - Polygon (MATIC) traded 2.4% higher against the dollar and now trades at $1.32 or 0.00002639 BTC.